efung/glimmer/README.md

 Release History
 ---------------
-* 1.0 - 2012-11-25
-** Initial Google Play release

-* 1.1 - 2012-12-02
+**1.1** (2012-12-02)
-** Add new mode: Single Color
+- Add new mode: Single Color
-** Add color picker for use with Reflect Light and Single Color modes ** Fix stability issues for some Samsung devices when using Wallpaper | Configure shortcut ** Minor UI tweaks for devices with Holo theme support
+- Add color picker for use with Reflect Light and Single Color modes
+- Fix stability issues for some Samsung devices when using Wallpaper | Configure shortcut
+- Minor UI tweaks for devices with Holo theme support

+**1.0** (2012-11-25)
+- Initial Google Play release

 Runtime Requirements
 --------------------